civo/terraform-provider-civo/docs/resources/instance.md

 * `notes` - (Optional) Add some notes to the instance.
 * `sshkey_id` - (Optional) The ID of an already uploaded SSH public key to use for login to the default user (optional; if one isn't provided a random password will be set and returned in the initial_password field).
 * `firewall_id` - (Optional) The ID of the firewall to use, from the current list.
 If left blank or not sent, the default firewall will be used (open to all).
-* `script` - (Optional) the contents of a script that will be uploaded to /usr/local/bin/civo-user-init-script on your instance, read/write/executable only by root and then will be executed at the end of the cloud initialization
+* `script` - (Optional) The contents of a script that will be uploaded to /usr/local/bin/civo-user-init-script on your instance, read/write/executable only by root and then will be executed at the end of the cloud initialization
 * `tags` - (Optional) An optional list of tags, represented as a key, value pair.

 ## Attributes Reference